patdx/worker-experiments/README.md

 Preview: https://remix-alpine-htmx.pmil.workers.dev/

 This experiment did not work so well because while Remix supports no Javascript mode, it does not support "some javascript" mode.
-I would still like to have htmx and tailwind bundled and hashed.
-However
+If I want to have htmx and tailwind bundled and hashed, Remix also seems to be bundling the full react, which defeats the purpose.

 ## cloudflare-pages-htmx